MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 We’re working to make all these apps compatible with new sensitivity labels.

-## If you used classic Azure Information Protection labels
+## If you used classic Azure AD site classification

 ### If you never used sensitivity labels (unified Microsoft Information Protection labels) for files and email

 We recommend that you:

-1. Create new labels in the Microsoft 365 compliance center with same names as your existing labels.
+1. Create new sensitivity labels in the Microsoft 365 compliance center with same names as your existing classifications.
 2. Use PowerShell to apply the new labels to existing Office 365 groups and SharePoint sites using name mapping.
-3. Delete the classic labels.
+3. Delete the old classifications.

 Apps and services that support the new sensitivity labels will show them, and new teams, groups, and sites will be created with the new labels.
 Users will still be able to create groups from apps and services that don't support the new labels, but no label will be applied to these groups.
 You can use PowerShell to apply the new sensitivity labels to these groups.

-If you want to keep your classic labels:
+If you want to keep your classifications:

 Apps and services that support the new sensitivity labels will get created with the new labels.
-When users create groups from apps and services that don't support the new labels, the classic Azure Information Protection labels will be applied.
+When users create groups from apps and services that don't support the new labels, they can select a classification.
 We highly recommend using PowerShell to apply the new sensitivity labels to these groups.

 ### If you used sensitivity labels (unified Microsoft Information Protection labels) for files and email

 As soon as you enable this preview, users will start seeing your existing labels available for sites and groups.
-We recommend go to each label in the Microsoft 365 compliance center and applying the policies you want for sites and groups.
+We recommend that you go to each label in the Microsoft 365 compliance center and apply the policies you want for sites and groups.

-### Convert Azure Information Protection labels to sensitivity labels
+### Convert Azure AD site classification to sensitivity labels

 1. [Download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).